-Self-Defense Laws in Arkansas: Exploring the Boundaries Beyond ‘Stand Your Ground’
+Understanding Self-Defense Laws in Arkansas: Beyond the ‘Stand Your Ground’ Principle

 Self-defense laws in Arkansas provide individuals with the right to protect themselves when faced with a credible and immediate threat.
 In 2021, Arkansas lawmakers passed new legislation that significantly reshaped the state’s self-defense rules, aligning them more closely with what many people refer to as “Stand Your Ground.”
-Prior to this change, Arkansas followed the “Duty to Retreat” principle, which required individuals to avoid conflict by fleeing, if possible, before resorting to deadly force.
+Before this change, Arkansas followed the “Duty to Retreat” principle, which required individuals to avoid conflict by fleeing, if possible, before resorting to deadly force.
 However, with the new law in place, the “Duty to Retreat” has been eliminated in situations where a person is lawfully present and not engaged in criminal activity.
 This shift allows individuals to defend themselves without retreating, provided their response is reasonable and proportional to the threat.

 Despite the changes, Arkansas does not have a specific “Castle Doctrine” law like some other states.
-The absence of a formal “Castle Law” doesn’t mean you can’t defend yourself in your home but it does mean the use of deadly force must still meet certain legal thresholds.
+The absence of a formal “Castle Law” doesn’t mean you can’t defend yourself in your home, but it does mean the use of deadly force must still meet certain legal thresholds.
 In this blog, we’ll explore how Arkansas’s self-defense laws work in real-world situations, the boundaries of lawful self-defense, and what you need to know to protect your rights.

 No More Duty to Retreat